UnstableDesign/AdaCAD/projects/docs/docs/reference/interface/library.md

 - **.BMP**: a shortcut that immediately downloads the draft as a bitmap, without opening the menu.
 - <FAIcon icon="fa-solid fa-pen-to-square" size="1x" /> **open the draft in the editor**: switches to the [draft editor](./draft_editor.md) with this draft loaded.
 - <FAIcon icon="fa-solid fa-code-branch" size="1x" /> **open the draft in the mixer**: switches to the [workspace](./workspace.md) and scrolls to this draft's node.

-## e.
-Materials

-The materials library lists every yarn or color available to use in this workspace.
-In earlier versions of AdaCAD this lived behind a palette icon on the topbar; it now lives here.

-Every material has:

-- **name**: a label for the yarn, such as "cotton 8/2 red".
-- **color**: a color picker.
-This color is what gets drawn when the material is used in the [viewer's](./viewer.md) color pattern and simulation renderings, and it is the color you paint with when you use a material pencil in the [draft editor](./draft_editor.md#b-editing-tools).
-- **diameter**: the thickness of the yarn in millimeters.
-This affects how the yarn is drawn in the simulation and in the viewer's "actual" size rendering.
-- **Add Notes**: free text for anything else you want to record about the yarn, such as a supplier or a fiber content.
-- <FAIcon icon="fa-solid fa-trash" size="1x" /> a delete button, available as long as more than one material remains.

-Below the list, the **Add New Material** row has the same fields plus a <FAIcon icon="fa-solid fa-plus" size="1x" /> button to add the new material to the library.

-Two buttons above the list let you move a material palette between workspaces or spreadsheets:

-- <FAIcon icon="fa-solid fa-download" size="1x" /> **Export Materials as CSV**: downloads the current material list as a spreadsheet.
-- <FAIcon icon="fa-solid fa-upload" size="1x" /> **Import Materials from CSV**: replaces the current material list with one loaded from a spreadsheet.
-AdaCAD will ask you to confirm before replacing your existing materials.